hatfieldlibrary/iarchive-harvester/README.md

 ## Input File

-Takes a tab-delimited file as input.
 Required fields are title, Internet Archive ID, and OCLC number.

 The Internet Archive title is usually incomplete so this program logs the title provided in the tab-delimited input.
 If the title is unavailable, modify the program to log the Internet Archive title instead.